zuozhenggh/learning-library/analytics-library/sailgp/analytics2/analytics2.md

 <!--10.
 Bonus: Evaluate the speed of the teams at the very start of the race.
 Which teams have the highest speed?
 Which teams could try to improve their speed at the start in the next race?-->

 Congratulations on completing this lab!

-Now you're ready to move on to the next part of the post-race analysis: Analyzing the maneuvers (tacking/gybing).
+You may now *proceed to the next lab*.

 ## **Acknowledgements**

-- **Author** - Jeroen Kloosterman, Technology Product Strategy Director
-- **Author** - Victor Martin, Technology Product Strategy Manager
+- **Author** - Jeroen Kloosterman (Technology Product Strategy Director), Victor Martin (Technology Product Strategy Manager)
 - **Contributor** - Priscila Iruela